 In cases where home fellowships are set up with no provision for church discipline, a very distressing and familiar pattern emerges.
 Some people are attracted to small groups for the wrong reasons.
 There are those who come to exploit others, or simply to use the group to become the center of attention.

 The impact of such people is greater in a small group than it would be in a large meeting.
 As a result, the whole character of the group can be altered to such an extent that it becomes difficult to attract new people, or even to hold the interest and loyalty of the productive members.

 The New Testament provides a solution to this kind of situation.
-Those members who are willing to damage others or themselves are to be confronted in love about their attitude and/or actions (see I Thessalonians 5:14; Matthew 18:15).
-If they are not responsive, a legitimate amount of pressure can be applied—even to the point of removing them from the group.
+Those members who are willing to damage others or themselves are to be confronted in love about their attitude and actions (1 Thessalonians 5:14; Matthew 18:15).
+If they are not responsive, a legitimate amount of pressure can be applied — even to the point of removing them from the group.

 According to the Bible, this kind of discipline in love should be normative (I Corinthians 5).
-The application of discipline should be gracious and suited to the needs of the individual as well as the group.
+The application of discipline should be gracious and suited to the needs of the individual and the group.
 In order to prevent abuses or legalism, the eldership should be consulted in cases where an ultimatum may be issued.